merci800/UPenn/README.md

-This project is a clone of University of Pennsylvania
+ clone of University of Pennsylvania